Americas Best In Medicine Logo

 If light itself is taken to be its own unique, unit-less force, we cannot apply Newtonian physical properties to it, such as speed or acceleration.

-Therefore, we can simplify it to E = Light, because light times light is meaningless, as is light times mass—because I have never seen the Bat Signal push the Earth, let alone a cloud, away.
+Because light times light is meaningless, as is light times mass—after all, I have never seen the Bat Signal push the Earth, let alone a cloud, away.
 Instead of E = MC², it should be:

 L = Matter

-If that is true, we would have only light and matter in the universe, and no motion would occur, which begs the question: what is motion?
-It may be a fundamental property of the universe, or it may merely be a relationship between light and matter.
-In our human experience, motion is the change in the relative positions of objects to one another over time, which could introduce time as another variable.
-However, we need to keep things in absolute terms.
-Therefore, in its most abstract form, motion must remain a relative value or ratio, such as the ratio of light to matter:
+Motion may be a fundamental property of the universe, or it may merely be a relationship between light and matter.
+In human experience, motion is the change in the relative positions of objects to one another over time, which introduces time as another variable requiring an exact distance between objects.

 Motion = Light : Matter